scraterpreter/scrape/COMPATIBILITY.md

 Unlike Scratch multi-threading is not supported in Scrape (yet!).

+Scrape requires all blocks to be located under the sprite "Sprite1" and all variables to be global.

-Scrape requires all blocks to have their parameters supplied.
+All blocks must have their parameters supplied.

 Custom blocks are being worked on at this time.